 TUNE INTO THE AUDIO GUIDE.
-Accessible on Storm King's digital guide on the free Bloomberg Connects App.
+Accessible on Storm King's digital guide on Bloomberg Connects.
 Make the most of your visit with audio and video commentary by artists and Storm King staff.
 Artwork lookup numbers can be found on the map and on the label next to each artwork.
-Download the Bloomberg Connects App via the QR code below.
+Access Bloomberg Connects via the QR code below.